mggg-states/WA-shapefiles/README.md

 These shapefiles use a NAD83/UTM Zone 10N projection (ESPG:6339).

 ## Rating
 We give these shapefiles an A rating.
 All data were obtained from the state government and were processed under MGGG supervision.
+Some county-level vote totals for elections differ from reported totals by up to 3.02%, especially in Chelan County.
+This is entirely because votes are unreported in several precincts to protect voter privacy.